 - Go to Settings > Account > Privacy

-- Go through the Last seen, Profile photo, and Status options, then set their visibility to Everyone, My contacts or Nobody - depending on how privacy-obsessed you are.
+- Go through the Last seen, Profile photo, and Status options, then set their visibility to 'Everyone', 'My contacts' or 'Nobody', depending on how much privacy you want

-We've all been in that position where we've somehow been dragged into a group chat that we either a) Didn't really want to be in in the first place or b) Don't want to receive notifications from every couple of minutes.
+We've all been in that position where we've somehow been dragged into a group chat that we either didn't really want to be in in the first place or just don't want to receive notifications from every couple of minutes.

 - In WhatsApp, tap the Chats tab

-- Tap the group you want to mute.
+- Tap the group you want to mute

 - With the group open, tap the Options icon at the top right

-If so, then you can create a shortcut icon to those conversations which will appear on your Android homescreen.
-This means you can jump straight into chats with your BFFs, important groups, and other things nice and easily.
+If so, then you can create a shortcut icon to those conversations, which will appear on your Android home screen.
+This means you can jump straight into chats with your BFFs and important groups.

 - In WhatsApp, tap the Chats tab.